 By consuming THCV in or alongside a cannabis strain known to boost energy, it’s possible to become more active while simultaneously reducing caloric intake to significantly redress the balance of calories-in to calories-out.

 Preliminary research has shown promise for using CBD to fight diabetes.
 Studies on mice have found it to reduce insulitis and inhibit cytokine production, significantly reducing the incidence of diabetes, and igniting hope for its eventual use as a preventative treatment.
+It’s important to find a solid source for CBD, though, as not all CBD is potent enough.

 3. Beta-Carboline, Alpha-Pinene, Myrcene, and Alpha-Bisabolol